 In order to effectively use microlearning, it is necessary to develop a strategy that takes into account both the learners’ needs and the necessary tools to satisfy them.

-First of all, you need to have a simple, intuitive and totally customizable elearning platform.
+First of all, you need to have a simple, intuitive and totally customizable LMS (learning management system).
 The software you are going to use is crucial in this sense.

 The final step is the constant monitoring of the students’ activity and the adaptation of the contents to their needs.

-Microlearning, like all the new trends and digital technologies, brings with it advantages, but also potential difficulties.
+Microlearning, like all the new trends and digital technologies, brings advantages, but also potential difficulties.
 It’s up to those who adopt them to exploit their potential and limit their problems, in order to pursue a winning strategy.